Grow your own rocket because of its sulforaphane, folate and vitamin-K.

 Cardiovascular disease remains the chief cause of death.
 Researchers have shown that it is caused by "oxidative stress" by reactive chemicals that causes damage to the heart muscle and the lining of blood vessels.

 Recent research shows that those greens containing glucoraphanin, producing sulforaphane, give protection against cardiovascular disease by its anti-inflammatory properties and those resisting oxidation.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 If you grow your own rocket, and other greens, of course, it will have a massively beneficial effect on your well-being.

 One reads regularly of cooks expounding on a salad that has no lettuce; usually they have substituted a refined starch.

-But let's admit that a lettuce and tomato salad is very dull, particularly if the greens are not freshly picked, which they usually aren't.
-Adding several different herbs like rocket, spring onions, radishes and hummus, for example, is the way to make our meals more appetising.
+But let us admit that a lettuce and tomato salad is very dull, particularly if the greens are not freshly-picked, which they usually are not.
+Adding several different herbs like rocket, spring onions and radishes, for example, is the way to make our meals more appetising.

 Often we harvest too much and some is left over; by the next day it looks awful.
-Don't buy it; grow your own rocket, it's so easy, and enjoy it freshly picked every day.
+Do not buy it; grow your own rocket.
+It is so easy, and enjoy it freshly-picked.

 Often it will seed itself, and come up again next spring.